-Young children are also eager to do things—whatever they may be—with their parents.
+Young children are also eager to do things with their parents.
 Have you ever noticed the happiness a child exudes when he is able to make his first pancake, or eggs, or a whole breakfast, by himself?
 When he is able to complete his first music solo?
 When he comes home with his first perfect score on a test?

-How about us as adults?
+How about us, as adults?
 Do we still have, whatever our age, a thirst for knowledge?
-When was the last time you learned something new about mathematics, history or science?
-Or about how an object is made?
+When was the last time you learned something new about mathematics, history, or science?
+Or about how something is made?

-Even more importantly, the question should be: do we have a thirst for knowledge of the ways of God?
+Even more importantly, do we have a thirst for knowledge of the ways of God?
 How deep is your knowledge of the Bible and its message?

 Just as our children want to learn from us, do we have the urge to learn from our Father?
 Do we look forward to studying the word of God—to opening the pages of His book and learning about His way of life?
 Ancient King David thirsted for God to teach him His ways.
 He wrote: “Blessed are You, O Lord!
 Teach me Your statutes” (Psalm 119:12).
 He added: “Teach me good judgment and knowledge, for I believe Your commandments” (v.
 66).
 Ten times in Psalm 119 alone, David expresses his thirst to have God teach him His ways.
 This great king of Israel had an ardent desire to learn from God.
 “Oh, how I love Your law!
 It is my meditation all the day.
 You, through Your commandments, make me wiser than my enemies; for they are ever with me...
 How sweet are Your words to my taste, sweeter than honey to my mouth!
 Your word is a lamp to my feet and a light to my path” (vv.
 97–105).

 How well do we really apply these words to our lives?
 If you hunger to learn more about God’s commandments, order your free copy of our booklet, The Ten Commandments.
-And to deepen your knowledge of God’s word, order The Bible: Fact or Fiction?
-These powerful booklets will help to satisfy your thirst for true knowledge of the Savior and His ways.
+And to deepen your knowledge of God’s will for His creations, watch the Tomorrow's World telecast "What Does God Want of Me?"